 Species Spotlight: Bryde's Whales vs Blue Whales

-Adult Bryde's whales can weigh around 20-30 tonnes which is the equivalent of about 5 African elephants whilst adult pygmy blue whales can weigh around 90 tonnes which is about the same as 15 African elephants!
+Adult Bryde’s whales can weigh around 20-30 tonnes, the equivalent of about five African elephants.
+Adult pygmy blue whales can weigh around 90 tonnes – about the same as 15 African elephants!

-Adult Bryde's whales reach between 13-15 metres in length whilst blue whales being the largest animal that has ever lived, can reach up to 33 metres.
+Adult Bryde’s whales reach between 13-15 metres in length.
+Blue whales – the largest animal that has ever lived – can reach up to 33 metres.
 The type of blue whale we see here, the pygmy blue whale, reaches approximately 24 metres.

 Want to know what a blue whale looks like?
 Pygmy blue whales look very similar to their larger relatives.
 However compared to Bryde’s whales, besides their length and weight, there are many subtle differences which help us tell the two apart.

-Head - The head of a pygmy blue whale is wide and flat compared to the Bryde's whale which is much narrower and features the 3 rostral ridges unique to their species
+- Head: The head of a pygmy blue whale is wide and flat compared to the Bryde’s whale, which is much narrower and features the three rostral ridges unique to their species.

-Bryde's whales (who is also known as the 'tropical whale') are also found in both hemispheres but are thought to only inhabit warmer waters between 40° South to 40° North.
+Bryde’s whales (also known as the ‘tropical whale’) are also found in both hemispheres but are thought to only inhabit warmer waters between 40° South to 40° North.
 In New Zealand, they are seldom seen further south than the North Island.
-Some populations of Bryde's whales are known to migrate whereas others, like the ones in the Hauraki Gulf Marine Park, are resident.
+Some populations of Bryde’s whales are known to migrate whereas others, like the ones in the Hauraki Gulf Marine Park, are resident.

 Blue whales have a global presence.
 However, pygmy blue whales have only been seen in the Southern Hemisphere mainly in the Indian Ocean such as off the coast of Sri Lanka.
 Research has expanded the knowledge of that range in recent years to other areas including Indonesia, Philippines, Australia and of course, right here in New Zealand!
 The New Zealand pygmy blue whales have been seen all around the country with the majority of sightings off of the South Taranaki Bight.